Interactive Program Synthesis for Modeling Collaborative Physical Activities from Narrated Demonstrations: Introduction

 We evaluated our system in a within-subjects study with 20 non-programmer participants who used it to teach multi-player soccer tactics in a mixed reality environment.
 Our results show that users, leveraging the iterative feedback loop, were able to successfully teach and significantly refine the system's understanding of complex, collaborative behaviors to align with their intent.
 Users also reported ease of use in teaching and correcting the system.
 This paper makes the following key contributions:

-\begin{enumerate}[label=(\arabic*)] \item An interactive programming synthesis system for modeling collaborative physical activities that enables: \begin{enumerate} \item non-programmers to teach and correct the system via narrated demonstrations, and \item the system to effectively communicate its learning to users via narrated demonstrations. \end{enumerate} \item A user study demonstrating that non-programmers can use the proposed interactive framework to: \begin{enumerate} \item easily teach, inspect, and correct the system so as to model complex collaborative physical activities as programs, and \item align program behaviors with the intent of users \end{enumerate}
+\begin{enumerate}[label=(\arabic*)] \item An interactive programming system for modeling collaborative physical activities that uses narrated demonstrations as a unified modality for: \begin{enumerate} \item non-programmers to teach and correct the system, and \item the system to effectively communicate its learning to users. \end{enumerate} \item A user study in a tactical soccer setting, together with an existence proof in a factory environment, demonstrating the feasibility of our system for modeling collaborative physical activities as users intend. \end{enumerate}